-- Send any correspondence addressed to the Legal Representative on behalf of the person they represent - Require the Legal Representative to sign any financial documents or contracts on behalf of the person they represent - Require the Legal Representative to settle any invoices for care charges raised in the name of the person they represent.
+- Send any correspondence addressed to the Legal Representative on behalf of the person they represent - Require the Legal Representative to sign any financial documents or contracts on behalf of the person they represent defer the financial assessment until a person is appointed as the legal financial representative and they can provide the relevant information needed.

+Require the Legal Representative to settle any invoices for care charges raised in the name of the person they represent.